 Performance evening at Amnesty International May 1st 2014 - The New Spring Without FGM

 The Company's first Forum Theatre performance evening held in collaboration with Amnesty International's Creative Writer's Group.
-The evening included a performance of Val's prose poem First Love performed by Madeleine Oaten and Tony Hasnath, readings given by Val and the actors from Contemporary Arab Literature written against FGM, and talks against FGM given by Yvette Robbin-Coker from Forward and Jennette Arnold AM OBE.
+The evening included a performance of Val's prose poem First Love, a tragedy about cultural misunderstanding, performed by Madeleine Oaten and Tony Hasnath, readings given by Val and the actors from Contemporary Arab Literature written against FGM, and talks against FGM given by Yvette Robbin-Coker from Forward and Jennette Arnold AM OBE.
 Music for the programme included Siphiwo singing Hope (featuring a message of Hope from Nelson Mandela).

 The discussion with the audience after the performances was chaired by David Maidment OBE.
 Visit our blog to watch a mobile phone recording of First Love performance filmed by a member of the audience.